 Squeeze brake lever to ensure at least 1” of space between lever and bar.

 The chain should be tight and completely on a gear to help prevent it from falling off.
 Check that the chain is free of rust and gunk.

 Check the cranks by grasping the crank arm and attempt to wiggle to ensure the crank is securely attached to the frame.

-Discuss other parts of the bicycle that interact with the chain (i.e. the drivetrain) such as such as pedals, cranks and gears.
+Discuss other parts of the bicycle that interact with the chain (i.e. the drivetrain) such as pedals, cranks and gears.

 Tip: Encourage students to look at the bicycle as a whole when performing ABC Quick Check: Loose bolts, knocking noises, frayed cables, anything that doesn't look or feel quite right should be inspected by a volunteer.

 Bicycle Parts Relay

 - Present and explain to the group all the parts that will be used in the relay beforehand.
 Make note of the 3 contact points (seat/saddle, grips, and pedals).

 - Mark off two lanes that are approximately 25 yards long and place two bicycles (one in each lane) at the end of the lane and a pile of Bicycle Parts cards at the start with the racers.
 If possible, have a volunteer help students with questions about the part before they run to the bicycle.